kuhe/Angular-Baseball/README.md

 Yakyuu-Aikoukai
 ===============

-Using Angular, RequireJS, and jQuery
+Using AngularJS, RequireJS, and jQuery

 JavaScript code sample and baseball hobby outlet